Nora Marlowe: Career

 On The Waltons, she played Mrs. Flossie Brimmer, a widow who ran the boardinghouse.
-Like Will Geer, who played grandfather Zebulon Walton, Marlowe died between the end of the 6th season, and the start of filming for the 7th season.
-Also, like Will Geer, the role was not recast, and the first episode of the 7th season made reference of her death.
-As it is mentioned that it has been 6 months since Zebulon Walton died, Flossie died somewhere in that timespan, in 1941.
+Like Will Geer, who played grandfather Zebulon Walton, Marlowe died between the end of the 6th season and the start of filming for the 7th season.
+Also, as with Geer, the role was not recast, and the first episode of the 7th season made reference to the character’s death.
+As it is mentioned that it has been 6 months since Zebulon Walton died, it’s revealed that Flossie died somewhere in that timespan, in 1941.
 Viewers were made aware of her death by a scene in Ike Godsey's store.
 Olivia Walton receives a package from Patsy Brimmer, Flossie's niece.
 The package contains Flossie's cameo ring, and a note from Patsy stating that she felt Flossie would have wanted Olivia to have it, and a request to think of Flossie when it was worn.
 The Baldwin sisters, Miss Emily and Miss Mamie, Corabeth Godsey, Ike Godsey, and Olivia then reminisce about Flossie, and Miss Emily comments that the boardinghouse is now boarded up.
-Later in the episode, it is revealed that one of the borders, Zulilia, known for flirting in past episodes with Zebulon Walton, purchased it, with plans to reopen it.
+Later in the episode, it is revealed that one of the boarders, Zulika Dunbar, known for flirting in past episodes with Zebulon Walton, purchased it, with plans to reopen it.